elisa-tech/wg-osep/framework/framework.md

 # ELISA Safety Studies Framework

+## Introduction

+The ELISA project is organised into a number of working groups, each with a different focus.
+Some of these groups focus on a domain or *vertical* for safety applications involving Linux (e.g. Automotive), while others focus on cross-domain aspects or *horizontals* of the associated work (e.g. Safety Architecture).

+Contributors to these working groups work together to discuss and investigate various topics related to their focus.
+The purpose of this document is to define a common framework for conducting this work and publishing the results, to provide a coherent frame of reference for consumers of the published material and a consistent set of working practices for contributors.

+The following Capitalised Terms are used in this document with a specific meaning

+* **Studies**: Collaborative activities undertaken by the ELISA working groups.
+* **Study Results**: Outputs of *Studies* that are shared in a working group's GitHub repository
+* **Study Framework**: The information and procedures in this document
+* **Published Results**: *Study Results* that have been subject to the review and publication procedures described in [Process](#process), which are published in:
+    - the `main` branch of a working group's GitHub repository, and/or
+    - in a generated format (e.g. a PDF, or as HTML via GitHub Pages or on https://elisa.tech/)

+Other common terms that have a specific meaning in the context of the *Studies* or *Study Results* are defined in the [Glossary](#glossary).

-This document describes the following:
+This document is organised into the following sections:

+* [Glossary](#glossary): Definitions for a common set of safety- or Linux-related terms that have a specific meaning in the Studies and Study Results
-* [Background](#background): The motivation and objectives of the Linux- and safety-related studies undertaken and published by the ELISA project.
+* [Background](#background): The overall motivation and objectives of ELISA and the Studies
-* [Framework](#framework): The conceptual framework and underlying assumptions that are intended to inform these studies, and guidance for individuals and organisations wishing to use the study results to inform their own projects
+* [Framework](#framework): The conceptual framework and underlying assumptions that are intended to inform the Studies
+* [Guidance](#guidance): Information for individuals and organisations wishing to use the Study Results to inform their own projects
-* [Process](#process): ELISA's policies and procedures relating to the creation, review and publication of study results by working groups
+* [Process](#process): ELISA's policies and procedures relating to the conduct of Studies and the creation, review and publication of Study Results by working groups

-## Glossary
+# Glossary

-The following terms are used in this document with a specific meaning.
+The following terms are used in the context of ELISA's Studies with a specific meaning.
 Definitions with [IEC] link references correspond to the linked definitions, which are from the International Electrotechnical Commission's [glossary](https://std.iec.ch/terms/terms.nsf/welcome?OpenForm).

 * **build environment**: The *system* within which the *target software* is constructed using the *toolchain*
 * **component**: Discrete part of a *system*.
 A component may consist of software, hardware, or both.